nortikin/sverchok/docs/nesting.rst

 Let's look at some examples, not necessarily outputting just one thing, f.ex: multiple sets of vertices, or multiple edge index lists:

-NOTE to zeffii, what do you mean with this: (not necessarily outputting just one thing)?

 |image_two_lines|